[This article is based on my invited talk at the A2M Internet Architecture and AI Technology Summit, Turing Large Model Technology Session.]

 Regarding element recognition, it was originally designed as an accessibility feature for visually impaired individuals, extracting text from the interface to read to the user and then asking which button to press.
 We know that this operation efficiency is far lower than that of normal people.

-The above three to four seconds is just for seeing the screenshot, thinking for one sentence, and then immediately acting.
+The three to four seconds mentioned above is just for seeing the screenshot, making a one-sentence thought, and then immediately acting.
 For complex interfaces, one-sentence thinking is often not enough.
-If you increase the depth of thinking, the entire “observe-think-act” process might take 10 seconds.
-I believe everyone has used models with thinking capabilities, and their delays are very long.
+If we increase the depth of thinking, the entire “observe-think-act” process might take 10 seconds.
+I believe everyone has used models with thinking capabilities, and their latency is very long.

-Then we might wonder, why do humans operate so quickly?
+Then we might wonder, why can humans operate so quickly?
 Humans don’t need to think for three to four seconds or even ten seconds for each click.
-Take the Google search example just now: clicking the search box, entering content, and then clicking search, the entire process might be completed in three to four seconds, three steps in one go.
+Take the Google search example just now: clicking the search box, entering content, and then clicking search can be completed in three to four seconds, three steps in one go.
 Why can humans operate more and more proficiently, so that each operation takes less than a second?

 Actually, when a person first sees a new software interface, the thinking time may not be faster than a large model, and might even be slower.
 For example, the first time you use Google, or the first time you open Word.

-Users accustomed to Windows, when using Word on a Mac for the first time, will find that every button looks different.
+Users accustomed to Windows might find that every button looks different the first time they use Word on a Mac.
 During the initial operation, everyone might not be very proficient, and the thinking time is long.
 So why does human operation become more proficient with use?
 We can leave this question for later.

-So how does the Agent mimic this human mechanism?
-Can we enable the Agent to learn from experience and become more proficient with use, just like humans?
+So, how does the Agent mimic this human mechanism?
+Can we enable the Agent to learn from experience like humans and become more proficient with use?
 This is a very crucial point.

-We just talked about the latency issue, the second issue is that Agents cannot learn from experience.
-I often make an analogy: the current foundational models are somewhat like a fresh graduate from Tsinghua University’s Yao Class, who might be particularly smart and have a wealth of technical knowledge.
-But if you ask him to do very specific niche industry work like bookkeeping and tax filing, he might not do it well.
+We just talked about the latency issue; the second issue is that Agents cannot learn from experience.
+I often use an analogy: the current foundational models are somewhat like a fresh graduate from Tsinghua University’s Yao Class, who might be particularly smart and have a wealth of technical knowledge.
+But if you ask him to do specific industry work like bookkeeping and tax filing, he might not do it well.

 In our specific scenario, we also face many business challenges.
 Let me give two interesting examples.

-The first example, when we help users make phone calls to handle matters, customer service often verifies personal identity information, right?
-Some companies ask for addresses, order numbers, while others ask for the last four digits of a credit card or birthdate, etc. The information each company verifies is basically those few fixed items.
+The first example, when we help users make phone calls, customer service often verifies personal identity information, right?
+Some companies ask for addresses, order numbers, while others ask for the last four digits of a credit card or birthdate, etc. The information each company verifies is basically one of those few things.

-So, the first time I make a call, I might not know these are needed, and call directly, only to find that the other party cannot process the request due to incomplete information.
+So, the first time I make a call, I might not know these are needed, and call directly, only to find out that the information is incomplete and the task cannot be completed.
 After hanging up, I ask the user for the information and call again.
-Now, when a second user comes to handle the same matter, can I directly ask the user for this necessary information?
-I can tell the user in advance: “I need this information to proceed, and if you don’t provide it, this matter might not be resolved.”
+Now, when a second user comes to do the same thing, can I directly ask the user for this necessary information?
+I can inform the user in advance: “I need this information to proceed, and if you don’t provide it, this task might not be completed.”
 This is experience.

-The second example, when I want to cancel a service, many large companies’ customer service numbers do not handle cancellation requests, but require you to fill out a form online or log into an account to proceed.
-The customer service representative has already told you over the phone that you need to fill out a form.
-Of course, I can use the AI’s ability to operate computers to help you fill out the form and get things done.
+The second example, when I want to cancel a service, many large companies’ customer service numbers do not handle cancellations but require you to fill out an online form or log into your account to proceed.
+The customer service representative has already told you on the phone that a form needs to be filled out.
+Of course, I can use the AI’s ability to operate computers to help you fill out the form and get the task done.
 But when the next user comes to handle the same business, do I have to make another call, hit a wall again, and then fill out the form?
 This is obviously unreasonable.

-For example, if you now ask OpenAI’s o3, Anthropic’s Claude 4 Sonnet, or Google’s Gemini 2.5 Pro, and ask them what information is likely needed when calling a telecom operator, they will list several items for you.
-It might not be entirely accurate, but it looks plausible.
+For example, if you now ask OpenAI’s o3, Anthropic’s Claude 4 Sonnet, or Google’s Gemini 2.5 Pro, and ask them what information is likely needed when calling a telecom operator.
+They will list several items for you, not necessarily completely accurate, but seemingly plausible.
 This is common sense.

-But can it be absolutely accurate?
+But can it achieve absolute accuracy?
 Very difficult.
-Because each company’s policies are constantly changing, they might need certain information this year and change it next year.
-And the knowledge of large language models usually has a knowledge cut-off, for example, the current model’s training data might be up to the end of 2023, and many situations might have changed in the past one or two years.
+Because each company’s policies are constantly changing, what might be required this year could change next year.
+The knowledge of large language models usually has a cut-off date, for example, the training data of the current model might be up to the end of 2023, and many situations might have changed in the past one or two years.

 More importantly, much of the policy and process information is not public.
-Currently, most large language models are trained on publicly available online information.
-If this information is not available online, the model cannot know it, and you can only find out by calling yourself.
+Currently, most of the language model’s corpus comes from public online information, and if this information is not available online, it cannot know it, you can only find out by calling yourself.

-For example, with the SOTA models mentioned earlier, if you ask them what information is needed to verify when calling a specific telecom operator, they can’t provide a clear answer.
+For example, the SOTA models mentioned earlier, when asked what information is needed to verify when calling a specific telecom operator, they also cannot clearly answer.

-Of course, some might ask if companies using large language models can use customer data for RL?
-This is something many foundational model companies are doing.
-However, this involves privacy and security regulations.
-Whether users’ personal information and business transactions can be used to train foundational models is a concern for many large model companies, and they may not dare to use it freely.
+Of course, some might say, can companies using large language models utilize customer corpus information for RL?
+This is also something many foundational model companies are doing.
+But this involves privacy and security regulations.
+Whether the personal information input by users and the business they handle can be used to train the foundational model itself makes many large model companies hesitant and not necessarily daring to use it freely.

-This is why we say that foundational models often struggle to solve these experiential learning problems.
+This is why we say, foundational models often find it difficult to solve these experiential learning problems.

 Actually, these ideas are not my original creation.
-Recently, OpenAI’s research scientist Yao Shunyu published a highly influential article titled “The Second Half”, suggesting that we have entered the second half of AI.
-He pointed out that evaluation is the most important aspect of AI’s second half.
-Specifically, there are two issues with current AI evaluations, which are exactly what we mentioned earlier.
+Recently, OpenAI’s research scientist Yao Shunyu published a very influential article titled “The Second Half”, proposing that we have entered the second half of AI.
+He pointed out that the most important aspect of AI in the second half is evaluation.
+Specifically, there are two issues with current AI evaluation, which are exactly what we mentioned earlier.

-First, agents lack real-time interaction with real people during the process.
-He gave an example that most agents currently work by: giving them a long instruction containing all the information at once and then waiting ten minutes for the result.
-However, in the real world, neither customer service nor secretaries work this way.
+First, Agents lack real-time interaction with real people during the process.
+He gives an example that most Agents currently work in a mode where they are given a long instruction containing all the information at once and then wait ten minutes for the result.
+However, in the real world, neither customer service nor secretaries work like this.
 They complete tasks through continuous two-way interaction with people.

 Second, there is a lack of mechanisms for learning from experience.
 For example, in all existing test cases, the test samples are independent of each other.
 This follows a basic assumption of machine learning, which is independent and identically distributed (i.i.d.).
 This means that before each test, the environment is reset.
-But real people do not work this way.
+But real people do not work like this.

-He gave an example of a Google software engineer.
-When the engineer writes code for a project for the first time, they may not be familiar with it.
+He gives an example of a Google software engineer.
+When the engineer writes code for a project for the first time, they might not be familiar with it.
 But as they become more familiar with the project code, they write better, especially in following Google’s internal programming and software engineering standards.
 Google has many code repositories, tools, and libraries that are not available externally.
-You can’t expect a model to naturally know how to use these.
+You cannot expect a model to naturally know how to use these.
 How do engineers gradually learn to use the company’s internal tools and libraries as they gain experience?
 These are very critical.

-The two issues mentioned earlier are not only observed by us but are also common challenges faced by the entire agent industry.
-However, most companies working on agents do not plan to solve this problem themselves but rather hope for the next generation of models from foundational model companies.
+The two issues mentioned earlier are not only observed by us but are also common challenges faced by the entire Agent industry.
+However, most companies making Agents do not intend to solve this problem themselves but hope for the next generation of models from foundational model companies.

-Next, we will introduce how to solve these two problems: First, how to improve response speed to achieve real-time interaction with people; second, how to enable agents to learn from experience.
+Next, we will introduce how to solve these two problems: First, how to improve response speed and achieve real-time interaction with people; second, how to enable Agents to learn from experience.

 First is real-time response speed.
-The key lies in two aspects: one is combining fast and slow thinking; the other is using code generation capabilities to create tools to speed up operations on computers, browsers, and phones.
+The key lies in two aspects: one is the combination of fast and slow thinking; the other is using code generation capabilities to create tools to accelerate operations on computers, browsers, and mobile phones.

 First is the combination of fast and slow thinking.
 Fast and slow thinking is a classic concept in cognitive science, originating from the well-known book “Thinking, Fast and Slow”.
 The book mentions that there are two modes of thinking in the brain: fast thinking and slow thinking.
 Fast thinking is responsible for real-time responses and reflexes, usually dominated by parts like the language center; while slow thinking performs deep processing in the background.

-Nowadays, more and more agents are applying the concept of fast and slow thinking.
+Nowadays, more and more Agents are beginning to apply the concept of fast and slow thinking.
 Pine itself also adopts this model.
-At the end of last year, Google DeepMind published a paper titled “Talker-Reasoner”, which elaborated on a similar concept.
+At the end of last year, Google DeepMind published a paper titled “Talker-Reasoner”, which elaborates on a similar concept.

-The core concept is to set up a “Talker” agent responsible for interacting with the outside world (including people and computers), such as making phone calls, operating computers, phones, and browsers.
+The core concept is to set up a “Talker” Agent responsible for interacting with the outside world (including people and computers), such as making phone calls, operating computers, mobile phones, and browsers.

-At the same time, a “Reasoner” agent acts as a “strategist” in the background, responsible for formulating strategies.
+At the same time, a “Reasoner” Agent plays the role of a “strategist” in the background, responsible for formulating strategies.
 So, how do they interact with each other?

-The “Talker” agent, as a fast-thinking model, is responsible for direct interaction with the world, such as conversing with users or operating computers.
+The “Talker” Agent, as a fast-thinking model, is responsible for direct interaction with the world, such as dialoguing with users or operating computers.
 It evaluates the current environmental state at each step.
-This state includes the conversation history when interacting with users or the screenshot, element information, and operation history when operating a computer.
+This state includes the dialogue history when interacting with users or the screenshot, element information, and operation history when operating a computer.

-In our scenario, for example, when an agent is on a call with a telecom customer service representative, if the representative recommends a package, the unthinking decision might be: “Great, I’ll subscribe now!”
-But in the fast and slow thinking combined model, the fast-thinking model will actively delay at important decision points, such as saying: “Can you explain more?
+In our scenario, for example, when an Agent is talking to a telecom customer service representative, if the representative recommends a package, the unthinking decision might be: “Great, I’ll subscribe now!”
+But in the fast and slow thinking combined model, the fast-thinking model will actively delay time at important decision points, for example, it might say: “Can you explain more?
 Are there any more affordable options?” to gain about a minute of time.
 During this time, the slow-thinking model performs deep analysis in the background and makes the final decision.
 Once the fast-thinking model receives the decision, it will execute it accordingly.

 This requires good coordination between the fast and slow thinking models.
-The fast-thinking model needs to know what is an important decision, how to delay time, and the corresponding language.
-After receiving the decision from the slow-thinking model, it needs to execute it strictly and behave naturally, not as if suddenly receiving an instruction, but as if it is a decision made after careful consideration.
+The fast-thinking model needs to know what is an important decision, how to delay time, and the corresponding rhetoric.
+After receiving the decision from the slow-thinking model, it needs to execute it strictly and behave naturally, not as if it suddenly received an instruction, but as if it was a decision made after thinking it through.

-To achieve this coordination, training through reinforcement learning (RL) is needed, specifically through SFT (supervised fine-tuning) and RL to teach the fast-thinking model to cooperate with the slow-thinking model.
+To achieve this coordination, training through reinforcement learning (RL) is needed, that is, through SFT (supervised fine-tuning) and RL to let the fast-thinking model learn to coordinate with the slow-thinking model.

-In addition to their cooperation, experience accumulation is also crucial.
-For example, what constitutes an important decision and when to delay time.
-Of course, the agent cannot delay time for every sentence, otherwise, communication efficiency would become extremely low.
-Therefore, for some tasks that are already very familiar and have definite answers, we should use RL to internalize these experiences directly into the fast-thinking model.
-This way, the fast-thinking model can make decisions without hesitation without waiting for the slow-thinking model’s intervention.
+Besides their coordination, accumulation of experience is also crucial.
+For example, what is an important decision, and when to delay time.
+Of course, the Agent cannot delay time for every sentence, otherwise, communication efficiency would become extremely low.
+Therefore, for some already very familiar tasks with certain answers, we should internalize these business experiences directly into the fast-thinking model through RL.
+This way, the fast-thinking model can make decisions without hesitation without waiting for the intervention of slow thinking.

-This is the key to combining fast and slow thinking: on one hand, internalizing high-frequency, simple task experiences through RL; on the other hand, training the fast-thinking model to seamlessly cooperate with the slow-thinking model to complete complex tasks together.
+This is the key to the combination of fast and slow thinking: on one hand, internalizing high-frequency, simple task experiences through RL; on the other hand, training the fast-thinking model to seamlessly coordinate with the slow-thinking model to complete complex tasks together.

-Alright, what we just discussed is the first technology: combining fast and slow thinking.
-The second technology is using code generation capabilities to speed up operations on graphical user interfaces (GUIs), including computers, browsers, phones, etc.
+Alright, what was just discussed is the first technology: the combination of fast and slow thinking.
+The second technology is using code generation capabilities to accelerate operations on graphical user interfaces (GUIs), including computers, browsers, mobile phones, etc.

-As mentioned earlier, the current AI desktop agents based on LLM operate very slowly.
-In contrast, traditional computer automation tools, such as key wizards or web crawler software—which belong to the RPA (Robotic Process Automation) field—operate very quickly, even faster than humans.
-This is because RPA software scripts are hard-coded, with each step precisely clicking a fixed position button or entering content in a fixed input box.
+As mentioned earlier, the current AI desktop Agents based on LLM operate very slowly.
+In contrast, traditional computer automation tools, such as key wizards or web crawler software—these belong to the RPA (robotic process automation) field—usually operate very quickly, even faster than real people.
+This is because RPA software scripts are hard-coded, each step precisely clicks a button at a fixed position or inputs content in a fixed input box.
 Its response speed is only limited by the computer’s processing time and network latency.
-Generally, if the network and website performance are good, each operation can be completed within 500 milliseconds.
+Generally speaking, if the network and website performance are good, each operation can be completed within 500 milliseconds.

-Since AI’s code generation capabilities (such as tools like Cursor) are now very strong, can we use them to generate RPA code to automate computer operations?
-But there are two problems: first, if the website interface is redesigned, the original RPA code will become completely invalid.
+Since now AI’s code generation capabilities (such as tools like Cursor) are very strong, can we use it to generate RPA code to automate computer operations?
+But there are two issues here: first, if the website interface is revised, the original RPA code will all become invalid.

 Second, traditional RPA software lacks robustness.
-For example, after clicking a certain position, an unexpected error box might pop up, but the program cannot perceive it and will continue to execute the next step.
+For example, after clicking a position, an unexpected error box might pop up, but the program cannot perceive it and will continue to execute the next operation.

-So, how do we solve these problems?
-Our approach is to treat code generation as a way of learning from experience and expressing knowledge.
+So, how to solve these problems?
+Our method is to use code generation as a way to learn from experience and express knowledge.

 There are many ways to express knowledge “learned from experience”, and code generation is a very important one.

-Recently, there have been many articles about Agent self-evolution, with the core being allowing the Agent to modify its own code.
+Recently, there have been many articles about Agent self-evolution, the core of which is letting Agents modify code themselves.
 This modification can be divided into several levels: generating tools, generating Agentic Workflow, and creating new Agents.

-For example, the Alita project, currently ranked first on the GAIA General Agent Leaderboard, has a core idea of allowing AI to automatically generate tools based on needs, which are then called by the main model to complete tasks.
-Through this method, it can fully utilize open-source software and code generation capabilities to solve many problems that fixed tools cannot handle.
+For example, the Alita project, currently ranked first on the GAIA general Agent leaderboard, its core idea is to let AI automatically generate tools according to needs, and then the main model calls these tools to complete tasks.
+Through this method, it can fully utilize open-source software and code generation capabilities, solving many problems that fixed tools find difficult to handle.

-Allowing AI to autonomously generate tools also has three levels.
-The first is generating tools directly callable by LLM, which is the approach used by Alita mentioned above.
-Of course, many academic works have been done on allowing agents to generate tools, but optimizing it to the extreme in engineering like Alita is not easy.
+Letting AI autonomously generate tools can also be divided into three levels.
+The first is generating tools directly called by LLM, which is the approach used by Alita mentioned above.
+Although many academic works have been done on letting agents generate tools, optimizing it to the extreme in engineering, like Alita, is not easy.

-The second is generating Agentic Workflow, which is the sequence of operation trajectories.
-If I frequently perform an operation, I will become very familiar with its process.
+The second is generating Agentic Workflow, which is a sequence of operation traces.
+If I frequently perform an operation, I become very familiar with its process.

-For example, users accustomed to Gmail can recall the operation process with their eyes closed: the “Compose” button is in the top left corner, clicking it will pop up a window in the bottom right, where you first enter the subject in the title bar, then the recipient’s address, fill in the body, and finally click send.
+For example, users accustomed to using Gmail can imagine the operation process with their eyes closed: the “Compose” button is in the upper left corner, clicking it will pop up a window in the lower right corner, where you first enter the subject in the title bar, then the recipient’s address, fill in the body, and finally click send.

-The third level is generating the Agent itself, which is still quite challenging at present.
+The third level is generating the Agent itself, which is currently quite challenging.

-Our current approach is to use the first and second levels comprehensively: automatically generate tools and use workflow memory to automate the execution process.
-For example, to write a Gmail, I can generate a tool that first locates and clicks the button in the top left, waits for the window to pop up on the right, then locates and inputs the recipient’s address, followed by the email content, and finally clicks send.
-The entire process can be solidified into a definite RPA operation track.
+Our current method is to comprehensively use the first and second levels: automatically generate tools and use workflow memory to automate the execution process.
+For example, to write a Gmail, I can generate a tool that first locates and clicks the button in the upper left corner, waits for the window to pop up on the right, then locates and inputs the recipient’s address, enters the email content, and finally clicks send.
+The entire process can be solidified into a definite RPA operation trace.

-However, we cannot simply solidify all operations of a task into an RPA operation track because fixed code cannot understand natural language content.
-For example, when shopping on Taobao, I need to search for a product first and then find the one that meets my requirements among many results.
-The step of “finding what you want” requires content-based judgment, which must be completed by a large language model.
+However, we cannot simply solidify all operations of a task into an RPA operation trace because fixed code cannot understand natural language content.
+For example, when shopping on Taobao, I need to search for products first and then find the one that meets my requirements among many results.
+Finding the desired product requires content-based judgment, which must be completed by a large language model.

-Therefore, the RPA tool we generate cannot be a single, unchanging sequence throughout the task.
+Therefore, the RPA tools we generate cannot be a single, unchanging sequence running through the entire task.
 It should be divided into many small segments, each of which is a deterministic operation that does not require content judgment.
 Whenever a sequence ends, the process returns to the large language model, which determines which tool to call next.
 In this way, we ultimately obtain a toolset composed of multiple small tools, rather than a single rigid long script.

-Of course, the AppAgentX paper only proposes a general direction.
-To truly achieve high success rates and fast response times in graphical interface operations, a lot of engineering detail optimization is needed.
-We have made many optimizations, and the final graphical interface operation we achieved is 5 times faster than the official computer use by OpenAI and Anthropic.
+Of course, the AppAgentX paper only proposes a general direction, and achieving high success rates and fast response speeds in graphical interface operations requires a lot of engineering detail optimization.
+We have made many optimizations, and the final graphical interface operation we achieved is 5 times faster than the official computer use of OpenAI and Anthropic.

 For example, checking the weather on Google.
 The traditional method might require 9 large model calls, taking 47 seconds.
 After acceleration, it only requires 2 large model calls and 1 RPA tool call.
 This tool may contain 7 atomic operations.
-We only need to let the large model glance at the Google homepage at the start to decide to use the “Google Search” tool; at the end, let the large model extract weather information from the results page.
-All intermediate clicks and inputs are completed by the RPA code loop, making the speed very fast.
+We only need to let the large model glance at the Google homepage at the beginning to decide to use the “Google Search” tool; at the end, let the large model extract weather information from the result page.
+All intermediate clicks and inputs are completed by the RPA code loop, which will be very fast.

-The second example is booking a flight ticket on an airline’s official website.
-The general process includes: searching for flights, registering as a member, filling out a very complex passenger information form, and finally making a payment.
+The second example is booking a ticket on an airline’s website.
+The general process includes: searching for flights, registering as a member, filling out a very complex passenger information form, and finally paying.
 The entire process may involve hundreds of clicks, inputs, and page jumps.
 Our test showed that booking a ticket using the traditional method took 19 minutes and involved 240 API calls, which was very slow.

-After acceleration, when booking a ticket on the same airline website for the second time (even for a different person), the entire process only takes 4 minutes.
-This is because I have solidified the four steps of “searching for flights,” “registering as a member,” “filling out the form,” and “making a payment” into four independent tools.
-As long as the airline does not change its version and the task type (such as cabin class, payment method) remains consistent, these four tools can be reused, achieving “blind operation” and greatly improving efficiency.
+After acceleration, when booking a ticket on the same airline website for the second time (even for different people), the entire process only takes 4 minutes.
+This is because I have solidified the “search flight”, “register member”, “fill form”, and “pay” into four independent tools.
+As long as the airline does not change its version and the task type (such as cabin class, payment method) is consistent, these four tools can be reused, achieving “blind operation” and greatly improving efficiency.

 Compared with traditional RPA, our method not only requires no human development cost but also achieves full automation and automatically adapts when the website is revised.